 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
-(Source: 10) Discussion: The drainage pattern on the site this project since the project largely maintain and drainage will be maintained on the prowould be directed to designed drainage areas side of the road. ns the existing ject site.
-Add , historic draina itionally, surfac ge pattern of the he property, ne new road The project includes subdividing approxima acres, plus about 8.2 acres of right of way, ar 13 developable lots end at the top of the slop Huer Huero Creek are included within the developed.
-With the development of each lothe lot.
+(Source: 10) Discussion: The drainage pattern on the sit this project since the project largely maintain and drainage will be maintained on the prowould be directed to designed drainage areas side of the road. ins the existing ject site.
+Add g, historic draina litionally, surfac ge pattern of t e flow from th he property, ne new road The project includes subdividing approxima acres, plus about 8.2 acres of right of way, at 13 developable lots end at the top of the slop Huer Huero Creek are included within the developed.
+With the development of each lot the lot.
 Therefore, the Huer Huero will no siltation on- or off-site.
-Therefore, impacting significant. nd the 135 acre be.
-The slope are to 135 acre ren ot, storm water of be impacted remainder lot, freas and all of the nainder lot, while will need to be from this project. or a total of 21 to land on either is not properties to be designed to be ect or result in 2 acres.
+Therefore, imparsignificant. nd the 135 acre be.
+The slope are the 135 acre ren tot, storm water to be impacted remainder lot, freas and all of the nainder lot, who will need to be from this proje or a total of 21 to land on either is not project of the designed to be sect or result in 2 acres.
 The or side of the posed to be handled on a erosion or d.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
 (Source: 10) Discussion: See IX c. above.
-Drainage result maintained onsite and will not contribute to find project are considered less than significant. e.
+Drainage resumaintained onsite and will not contribute to f project are considered less than significant. e.
 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
 (Source: 10) Discussion: As noted in IX a. above, surface offsite drainage facilities.
 Additionally, onsit pollutants before they enter the groundwater this project would be less than significant. te LID drainage e facilities will b e designed to c lean